thoas/python-leetchi/README.md

 IN THE WILD
 -----------

-This library has been developped for the need of [ulule](http://ulule.com).
+This library has been developed for the need of [ulule](http://ulule.com).